-There are two terms – actual bar length and cutting bar length.
+There are two terms – the Actual bar length and the Cutting bar length.

-Hook length is calculated by a formula that is 6db (diameter of bar).
+The hook length is calculated by a formula that is 6db (db=diameter of the stirrup bar).

 So the hook length for 10mmø bar is,

-But length of hook should not be less than 75mm (as per code).
+But the length of a hook should not be less than 75mm (as per code).